Our Mission

 James Coughlin

-Westhab, Grant Recipient
+Westhab, Grant Subrecipient

 Judy Mezey

-City of White Plains Planning Representative
+City of White Plains Planning, Municipal Representative

 Kathy Valencia

-Lexington Center for Recovery, Grant Recipient
+Lexington Center for Recovery, Grant Subrecipient

 Kathleen Sutherland